This add-on lets you toggle facets (and other elements) based on certain conditions.

 $EMPTY.closest('.facet-wrap')

-To target all active facets (facets that have a selection), use $ACTIVE in the custom selector input box:
+To target all active facets (facets that have an active selection), use $ACTIVE in the custom selector input box:

 How to use custom fUtil code?